Jermaine McGlashan: Coaching career

 McGlashan was appointed joint manager of the under-18 team at Ashford Town (Middlesex) in June 2021.
 In the summer of 2021, he signed for National League South side Maidstone United following his return from Cyprus.
 Having been restricted to appearances mainly from the bench, he left for Isthmian League Premier Division side Leatherhead as player/assistant manager on 8 January 2022.
 In November 2022 he was appointed manager of Fleet Town.

 In August 2023, he joined former club Gillingham with a coaching role in the academy as a part of the Premier League's and PFA's Player to Coach scheme.
+Alongside his academy work, McGlashan has also served as an elite development coach with AF Global in London, working with players in school-based programmes.

 On 11 October 2023, McGlashan was appointed manager of Combined Counties League Premier Division South club AFC Croydon Athletic.

 On 15 September 2024, McGlashan departed the club via mutual consent.

+on 17 September 2026, McGlashan became permanent manager of Gosport Borough after a spell as caretaker manager.